FranklinOSullivan/IrControlled-NeoPixel-LEDs/README.md

 # IrControlled-NeoPixel-LEDs
-Code to control Adafruit WS2812 LEDs with an IR remote You will need to replace all of the '0x' codes with whatever codes your person remote reads but from there feel free to add or upgrade
+Code to control Adafruit WS2812 (neopixel) LEDs with an Infared (IR) remote.
+All of the different functions are avaliable through the use of IR combinations.